TheLastZombie/Axiom/README.md

 - Optimized for easily navigating between multiple domains.
 - A simple, straight-forward theme inspired by [Oscean](https://wiki.xxiivv.com/site/oscean.html).
+- A more modern theme similar to the one used by [Caddy](https://caddyserver.com/docs/).
 - Automatic minification of HTML and JS files via [HTML Minifier](https://kangax.github.io/html-minifier/) and [UglifyJS](http://lisperator.net/uglifyjs/).
 - Conversion to and generation of GMI files for [Gemini](https://gemini.circumlunar.space/).